 (3) The minimum deliverability condition described in paragraph (1) applies to the following Resources:

-(a) Any Generation Resource utilizing combined cycle, steam turbine, combustion turbine, hydro, or reciprocating engine technology; or
+(a) Any Generation Resource utilizing combined cycle, steam turbine, combustion turbine, hydro, or reciprocating engine technology;

-(b) Any Energy Storage Resource (ESR) meeting an ERCOT-defined minimum duration threshold.
+(b) Any Energy Storage Resource (ESR) meeting an ERCOT-defined minimum duration threshold; or

+(c) Any DC Tie Resource.

 (4) Resources other than those described in paragraph (3) above may be redispatched as necessary to meet the requirements of this Section.